benduran/neuralyzer/README.md

 # Neuralyzer
 Node.js, Websocket-based simple state synchronization server.
 Useful for synchronizing simple games and collaborative visualizations.

+### Documentation updates are in-progress and are coming soon!

 ## Setup and Installation
 1. Make sure you have [Nodejs](https://nodejs.org/en/), version 8 or greater installed.
 2. `npm install`